-This one wasn’t close: junior linebacker and Butkus/Lombardi Award semi-finalist Manti Te’o dominated the game’s first three quarters, finishing with 13 tackles (5 solo) including 2.5 for lost yardage.
+Defensive MVP/Game MVPThis one wasn't close: junior linebacker and Butkus/Lombardi Award semi-finalist Manti Te'o dominated the game's first three quarters, finishing with 13 tackles (5 solo) including 2.5 for lost yardage.
 He sat out the fourth, the game long-since decided.

 Te'o played poorly in last season's loss at Navy (as did the bulk of his teammates on both sides of the ball) but would not be denied Saturday.
 In two games this season vs. option foes, the front seven's leader has posted 23 tackles including five for lost yardage.

 "The difference for us offensively against their defense was Manti," Niumatalolo said.
 "We could not block Manti.
 We've been doing this for a long time; we tried a lot of different schemes and tried a lot of things to block him but the kid played phenomenal."

 Top Position GroupTe'o was the singular best defender but Mike Elston's Defensive Line regained its lost mojo, dominating the contest despite the presence of three true freshmen among its seven-man rotation up front.